The budget allocation is $800,000 which leads to a range of 16 to 26 contributors.

 QA & Auditing: Medium - QA should occur within development teams but could also be checked by a QA contributor.
 Support on auditing will be valuable in the short term to help gage how to automate the process more and potentially ways to incentivise the ecosystem to be more self governing.

 Product: Low - A small amount of contributors focussed on product will help to provide structure and support between the developers, analysts, designers and wider community.
-It would be expected that any development focussed contributors would also support in the planning and time allocation.
+It would be expected that any development focussed contributors would support in the planning and time allocation.

 Design: Low - A number of design elements are needed to create better consistency in the ecosystem which over time should be reusable.
 Only a small number of design contributors should be needed to support the ecosystem initially.